Genesis 22: Lessons from Abraham’s Willingness to Sacrifice His Son Isaac on True Faith

 • Your love for God must come before your family.
 Like Abraham, God does not want you to love His gifts or your family over Him as the giver and the source of your joy: “He who loves father or mother more than Me is not worthy of Me; and he who loves son or daughter more than Me is not worthy of Me.”
 (Matt.
 10:37).
 “If anyone comes to Me, and does not hate his own father and mother and wife and children and brothers and sisters, yes, and even his own life, he cannot be My disciple.”
 (Lk.
 14:26). ‘“Do not think that I came to bring peace on the earth; I did not come to bring peace, but a sword.
 For I came to set a man against his father, and a daughter against her mother, and a daughter-in-law against her mother-in-law; and a man’s enemies will be the members of his household.
 He who loves father or mother more than Me is not worthy of Me; and he who loves son or daughter more than Me is not worthy of Me.”’
 (Matt.
 10:34-37).
 Does your family come before Jesus?

-• Don’t let wealth or worldly accomplishments come before Christ.
+• Don’t let wealth or worldly accomplishments come before Jesus.
 Sadly, many love their wealth or worldly accomplishments more than their family.
 These things also cannot take priority in your life over Jesus: “Jesus said to him, ‘If you wish to be complete, go and sell your possessions and give to the poor, and you will have treasure in heaven; and come, follow Me.’
 But when the young man heard this statement, he went away grieving; for he was one who owned much property.”
 (Matt.
 19:20-22).
 If Jesus gave you a test to part with your worldly possessions for Him, would you do it?

 2. Responsiveness: True Faith Responds to God’s Calling Without Delay.
 Gen. 22:3.